VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 6/1/14 8:00 | 3      |         | 7     | 8.0
 6/1/14 9:00 | 1      | 9       | 7     | 9.

-Note that test data may include values that are expected to cause problems, or that need special handling.
+Note that test data may include values that are expected to cause problems, or that need special handling by the application.
 For example, if the application requires the data to have a non-zero variance, then some column of the input file can have a constant entry.
 Similarly, algorithms usually have to be robust against missing values, so some column in the input file may have missing entries.

-The columns can be in any order, and the table can have enough data to support multiple individual tests.
+The columns can be in any order, and the file can contain unused columns.
-However, the file must include a column of datetime information.
+However, it must include a column of datetime information.

 Save the data as a comma-separated-value (CSV) file.

-## Expected output file
+## Expected output

-After creating the input data, create a file containing the expected output from the application.
+After creating the input data, create one or more files containing the expected output from the application.
+Each unit test needs its own file of expected output.
+That is, if a single input file contains data for multiple unit tests, each of those tests needs its own expected output file.

+*TODO: Need to say something about a single unit test needing multiple expected output files.
+For example, what if an application generates multiple tables of output?*

-The file name should follow the pattern `application_name_test_type.ref.csv`.
+The file name should follow the pattern `app_name_test_type.ref.csv`.
 The `.ref` suffix separates regular output from expected, or _reference_, output.

+*TODO: Maybe "test_type" above should be "test_name"?.
+And what if have multiple outputs from a single unit test?*

 For example, the expected output for running Daily Summary on the `floats` column of data given above is:
 *TODO: For what value of `building_sq_ft`?*